 The recommendations include:

-The Benchers of the Law Society of Saskatchewan have considered the work of the Legal Services Task Team and have accepted the recommendations as outlined in the Task Team’s final report.
+The Benchers of the Law Society of Saskatchewan considered the work of the Legal Services Task Team and accepted the recommendations as outlined in the Task Team’s final report.
 The Benchers of the Law Society of Saskatchewan express appreciation for the extensive work of the Co-Chairs and the Legal Services Task Team and staff working group in examining this complex issue and commend those involved throughout the consultation process.